mui/material-ui/docs/src/pages/demos/snackbars/snackbars.md

 but you are not confident jumping in, here are examples of how you can change the look of a Snackbar.

+⚠️ While the material design specification encourages theming, these examples are off the beaten path.

 {{"demo": "pages/demos/snackbars/CustomizedSnackbars.js"}}

 ## Positioned